 Nairobi National Museum

-We started off by visiting the Nairobi National Museum where I learnt a lot about Kenyan history, how they obtained independence from the British in 1963, the Mau Mau’s and about the fierce fighting in 1992 for open, two party elections.
-I also learnt a lot about the evolution of humanity, so many of the most significant fossils in human history were found in this area of Africa and are displayed here.
+Charles and I started by visiting the Nairobi National Museum where there were fantastic exhibits.
+I learnt a lot about Kenyan history, how they obtained independence from the British in 1963, the Mau Mau uprising that led to it and about the fierce fighting in 1992 as the people struggled for fair and open two-party elections.

 I came face to face with vipers, spitting cobras and black mambas, well, face to face with a sheet of glass in between.

 Once independence was awarded, the new government donated that area of land to religion and Devil’s Corner is now the site of three large churches and a synagogue, nothing like building on the Devil’s own land, I love the idea.

 From there we headed to Uhuru (freedom) park.
-Here is where you get a great view of Nairobi and is where all the Prime Ministers and Presidents must be sworn in and take an oath in a very public way.
+Here is where you can get a brilliant view of Nairobi and is where all the Prime Ministers and Presidents come to be sworn in and take an oath in a very public way.
 It used to be that they would take an oath in private so no-one really knew what they were promising to do.

 A traditional Kenyan lunch